naninovel/docs/docs/guide/naninovel-scripts.md

 ## Conditional Execution

-While the script are executed in a linear fashion by default, you can introduce branching using `if` parameters supported by all the commands.
+While the scripts are executed in a linear fashion by default, you can introduce branching using `if` or `unless` parameters supported by all the commands.

 ```nani
 ; If `level` value is a number and is greater than 9000, add the choice.